Cross-Connection and Backflow Prevention

-Backflow prevention devices are like safety belts, protecting you from events that may never happen.
-So if you have a backflow prevention device on your property, please do your part by making sure that your device is tested by a certified technician annually and a report filed with BSI.
+Backflow prevention assemblies are like safety belts, protecting you from events that may never happen.
+So if you have a backflow prevention assembly on your property, please do your part by making sure that your assembly is tested by a certified technician annually and have a report filed with BSI.
 If repairs are needed, be certain to have those repairs made as quickly as possible.
-Remember that if the device is repaired or replaced it must be retested and the test results submitted to BSI.
+Remember that if the assembly is repaired or replaced it must be retested and the test results submitted to BSI.
 If your backflow tester has any questions they can call BSI directly at 800-414-4990 or visit the BSI Online Tracking website.
 For additional information about our backflow prevention program and related issues, please call (515) 963-3538 for assistance.